datopian/playbook/onboarding/README.md

 ### Step I: Processes and tools

-Intention: Inductee is familiar with our work environment and has relevant tooling installed
+Intention: Onboardee is familiar with our work environment and has relevant tooling installed

 * [ ] Check: know gitter channel to use by default, know we use team rarely, know how to get bot help, know key bot commands
 * [ ] Check: key github orgs: datopian (pretty empty) and datahub stuff which datahq, datasets org for storing datasets